 ©2019 Matrix Games Ltd. All Rights Reserved.
 Armored Brigade, Matrix Games Ltd. and their Logos are all trademarks of Matrix Games Ltd. All other marks and trademarks are the property of their respective owners.

-A nation pack with two new factions: Italy and Yugoslavia
+Two new factions: Italy and Yugoslavia

 Over 250 new units and aircraft from the 1965-1991 era.
 Iconic modern equipment like the VCC-1 and SIDAM, or Praga SPAAG and M-84 MBT, but also plenty of venerable veterans like M4A3 Sherman, M36 Jackson or SU-100.
 Increased infantry variety ranging from StG-44 armed Yugoslav paratroopers to elite Italian Bersaglieri and Alpini troops

 A new map, covering 61x61 kilometres of area around the Italy-Yugoslavia border